CEEMS Exporter

 Network metrics

-The eBPF sub-collector traces kernel functions that monitor following types of network events:
+The eBPF sub-collector traces kernel functions that monitor the following types of network events:

 - TCP with IPv4 and IPv6